Cipherion-Market-Research/Ciphex-Smart-Contracts/README.md

 ## Contributions Subsystem (2026) -- pending audit

 A separate contributions round deployed August 2026.
 It is governed by its **own** 3-of-5 Gnosis Safe (`0x894e031a86690fe0425c262c794375fEAe34EaF8`, v1.4.1), which owns both ProxyAdmins **directly** -- this subsystem is **not** behind the 48-hour TimelockController used by the contracts above.
-Both implementations are Etherscan-verified and byte-identical to the source in this repository, and both are **pending audit by Hacken and CertiK**.
+Both implementations are Etherscan-verified and byte-identical to the source in this repository, and both are **pending audit by CertiK and Hacken**.

 | Contract | Type | Address | Etherscan |
 |----------|------|---------|-----------|